The magic of the Vouvray vineyard, just a few kilometers from Tours.

 The magic of Vouvray wines?
 Forrest Gump would put it this way: “Life is like a box of chocolates.
 You never know what you’re gonna get.”
 The same applies to Vouvray wines.
 They can be vinified in many ways :

 - Sparkling wines (the French say “pétillant” or in a more refined style “fine bulles” i.e. “fine bubbles”)

 - Dry white wines (the locals say “vins tranquilles” or “easy-going wines”)

-- Lightly sweet wines (also refered to as “vins tendres” or “tender wines”, that can be just great as an aperitif, with desserts, and also on a spicy dish (READ : Loire Valley wines take the spicy Thai challenge)
+- Lightly sweet wines (also referred to as “vins tendres” or “tender wines”), that can be just great as an aperitif, with desserts, and also on a spicy dish (READ : Loire Valley wines take the spicy Thai challenge)

 - Sweet to richly sweet wines, according to the amount of natural sugars in the harvested grapes

 The shared characteristics of Vouvray wines are their golden colours and always bright in appearance..
 All that glitters is not gold except with … Vouvray wines!
 As for the taste, chenin is renowned for its mineral expressions of chalk and flint (back to geology).

 To understand how the vineyard’s type of soil affects its wines here in this excellent post : Understanding Perceived Minerality in Wine.
 In their youth, Vouvray wine reveal aromas of pear and ripe quince, with notes of acacia honey, candied fruit.
 Cedars, also.
 Some have even spicy touches of ginger!

 As they grow, the aromas of chenin evolve towards honey, even truffle, while keeping its lovable fruity and candied touch.
 For more reading on the magic of the chenin grape, go read Laura Walsh’s great post on sweirlingdervish.com : Savennières and Vouvray: Two Tastes of Loire Valley Chenin Blanc.

 Play now : Vouvray wines quiz